Argent, a double tressure flory Sanguine, overall a raven (Corvus corax) volant saltirewise proper. Motto: «Liberté, Beauté, Vérité, Amour».

 Bearer: Lanzagorta Escutia, Miguel Francisco.

-Between, Proper, Facing sinister, Pointed, Azure, Barrio del Artista of Mon'Tarena, Boa, Overall, Base, Charged, Chasuble, Cannon, Stag, Hummingbird, Collage, Created, Raven, Counterchanged, Outlined in sable, Two, In fess, In pale, In saltire, Coat of arms, Schema, Fess, Scroll, Goose, Seagull, Personal, Gules, Illuminated, Interpreted, Chief, Motto, Semi-circular, Party per pale, Tripant, Argent, Attired, Rough, Sable, Vert, Terrace in base, Plain tincture, Three, One, Hoofed and Volant.
+Between, Watercolor, Proper, Facing sinister, Pointed, Azure, Barrio del Artista of Mon'Tarena, Boa, Overall, Base, Charged, Chasuble, Cannon, Stag, Hummingbird, Created, Raven, Counterchanged, Outlined in sable, Two, In fess, In pale, In saltire, Coat of arms, Fess, Flory, Goose, Heron, Sheaf of tobacco, Seagull, Personal, Gules, Illuminated, Interpreted, Chief, Motto, Semi-circular, Party per pale, Tripant, Argent, Attired, Rough, Sable, Vert, Terrace in base, Three, One, Hoofed and Volant.

 Dr. Antonio Salmerón y Cabañas,